cjus/hydra-aws-docker-article/README2.md

 ## Services

 We can now use the Docker service create command to push containers into our swarm.
-In the example below we specify `--env HYDRA_REDIS` to point to the Redis server the service will use to retrieve its configuration file from.
+In the example below we specify `--env HYDRA_REDIS` to point to the Redis server the service will use to retrieve its configuration file.
 In production, the Redis instance would likely be an Amazon Elastic Cache cluster or one at RedisLabs.

 ```shell
 $ docker service create \